-An unlimited plan is one which gives you an unlimited allocation of at least one phone company service.
-By far the most common example is an unlimited voice and SMS plan (where the unlimited voice and SMS components are for use in Australia only.)
+In theory, an unlimited plan is one which gives you an unlimited allocation of at least one phone company service.
+By far the most common example is an unlimited voice and SMS plan where the unlimited voice and SMS components are for use in Australia only.

 - As many SMSs as you want :